 When Takei joined the long list of celebrities accused of impropriety and sexual misconduct, his community was his breathing room.
 It was his space, where he could talk to his community and explain his side of the story.

 I make no assumptions as to which version of this discussion was the truth, but the community manager in me noticed that his community was his haven and his buffer in a time of crisis.
 Because he had taken the time to build a good relationship with them, they were willing to listen to what he had to say.

 And isn’t that the dream for a CM?
 Having spent our time each day building relationships, when something goes wrong – as it inevitably will – we’d love to have the space to say our piece and have our community engage with the information we provide calmly.

 When it was revealed recently that many of the posts and jokes on George Takei’s page were written by others, that content management had been taken over by an agency, and the personal commentary and replies to community members had dried up, the harmony and engagement within the community began to wither, with many choosing to unfollow the page or becoming active ‘trolls’ of the posted content.

 But guess who recently took back his Facebook?
-That’s right, Uncle George is back, and so far community seems to be enjoying the personal engagement and banter.
+That’s right, Uncle George is back, and so far his community seems to be enjoying the personal engagement and banter.
 The transition would have created less ripples if managed transparently.

 This is one that’s very personal to me.
 A community can make its members brave enough to face their struggles and fears.
-Encouragement from my fandoms made me strong enough to face crushing crowds and the anxiety of claustrophobia at Oz ComicCon and Supanova ComicCon – where I over the years I have been fortunate enough to meet Richard Dean Anderson (aka MacGuyver), John Barrowman, and the God of comics Stan Lee!!
+Encouragement from my fandoms made me strong enough to face crushing crowds and the anxiety of claustrophobia at Oz ComicCon and Supanova ComicCon – where I over the years I have been fortunate enough to meet Richard Dean Anderson (aka MacGyver), John Barrowman and the godfather of comics, Stan Lee!